paulgarces/MyUberData/README.md

 # 🚖 Uber Trip Analysis Report

-This project performs an in-depth analysis of Uber trip data exported from a user's account.
+This project performs an simple and in-depth analysis of Uber trip data exported from my personal account.
 It summarizes trip durations, locations, and patterns over time while visualizing geographic clusters of pickups and drop-offs using interactive maps.

 ---